-For purposes of measuring the net pension liability and deferred inflows/outflows of resources related to the pension plan, and pensions expense, information about the fiduciary net position of the County's California Public Employees' Retirement System (CalPERS) plan (the Plan) and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by CalPERS.
+For purposes of measuring the net pension liability and deferred inflows/outflows of resources related to the pension plan, and pension expense, information about the fiduciary net position of the County of Placer California Public Employees' Retirement System (CalPERS) plan (the Plan) and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by CalPERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are at fair value.

-Other Postemployment Benefits (OPEB)
+Postemployment Benefits Other Than Pensions (OPEB)